privacyidea/privacyidea/doc/configuration/tokenconfig/sms.rst

 .. index:: SMS Gateway

-Starting with version 2.13 the SMS configuration has been redesigned.
+Starting with version 2.13, the SMS configuration has been redesigned.
 You can now centrally define SMS gateways.
 These SMS gateways can be used for sending SMS OTP token but also for the event notifications.
 (See :ref:`usernotification`)

 For configuring SMS Gateways read :ref:`sms_gateway_config`.
-I this token configuration you can select on defined gateway to send SMS for authentication.
+In this token configuration you can select on defined gateway to send SMS for authentication.

 Configuration Parameters